Gamer Revenue Report

 The streamer with the third most valuable Instagram account is Ninja, real name Richard Tyler Blevins, with a single sponsored post on the account worth over $32,700.
 Ninja is arguably one of the most famous streamers out there, producing content for a range of videogames including Halo 3, Apex Legends, and Fortnite.

 Most Popular Games to Stream [mid-2023]

 Every year, more and more video game enthusiasts try their hand at creating their own streaming channels, either as a simple hobby or with the intent of building a career out of it.
-However, becoming a successful streamer is a lot of hard work, requiring dedication, understanding of what people want to watch, and a bit of luck
+However, becoming a successful streamer is a lot of hard work, requiring dedication, an in-depth awareness of what people want to watch, and a degree of luck

 Newly released games such as Diablo IV and The Legend of Zelda: Tears of the Kingdom, which have been hotly anticipated entries in already popular franchises, are bound to make waves in the streaming community.
 Meanwhile, future releases such as Bethesda’s Starfield, Ubisoft’s Assassin’s Creed Mirage, and Insomniac Games’ Marvel’s Spider-Man 2, are all bound to attract scores of viewers once streamers get their hands on them.

 1. Grand Theft Auto V. Streaming Score: 9.71

 The top game for streaming so far in 2023 is Rockstar Games’ Grand Theft Auto V, often shortened GTA5, which achieved an overall score of 9.71 out of 10.
 Released almost a decade ago in September 2013, GTA5 is one of the most successful videogames ever released, with a dedicated online community who continue to engage in whacky antics in the game’s lively multiplayer.